zobweyt/textcase/README.md

 print(convert("__weird--var _name-", case.SNAKE))  # weird_var_name
 ```

 The library also supports non-ASCII characters.
-However, it does not infer the language of the input.
+However, no inferences on the input language itself is made.
 For example, in Dutch, the digraph "ij" is treated as two separate Unicode characters and will not be capitalized.
 In contrast, the character "æ" will be capitalized as expected.
-This means that while the library can handle various characters, **it assumes English-language rules for casing and does not account for specific language exceptions**:
+Also, in English the text "I THINK I DO" will be converted to "i think i do", not "I think I do".
+This means that the library can handle various characters:

 ```python
 from textcase import case, convert